Frequently Asked Questions

 Learn more about resident employment.

-Daymark Living offers scheduled transportation to and from local employers, as well as for shopping, errands, and outings.
-Individualized transportation can be arranged at an additional cost.
+Yes, we offer scheduled transportation to and from local employers.
+We also provide transportation for planned daymark-sponsored independent outings and group outings.
+Individualized transportation can be arranged for an additional cost, also.

 Medical conditions are monitored by our nursing staff who follow the doctor’s orders for the administration of medication treating the resident’s condition.